cdktf/cdktf-provider-cloudflare/docs/loadBalancerPool.python.md

 - *Type:* typing.Union[int, float]

-The latitude this pool is physically located at; used for proximity steering.
+The latitude of the data center containing the origins used in this pool in decimal degrees.

+If this is set, longitude must also be set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#latitude LoadBalancerPool#latitude}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#latitude LoadBalancerPool#latitude}

 ---

 ##### `load_shedding`<sup>Optional</sup> <a name="load_shedding" id="@cdktf/provider-cloudflare.loadBalancerPool.LoadBalancerPool.Initializer.parameter.loadShedding"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-cloudflare.loadBalancerPool.LoadBalancerPoolLoadShedding">LoadBalancerPoolLoadShedding</a>]]
+- *Type:* <a href="#@cdktf/provider-cloudflare.loadBalancerPool.LoadBalancerPoolLoadShedding">LoadBalancerPoolLoadShedding</a>

-load_shedding block.
+Configures load shedding policies and percentages for the pool.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#load_shedding LoadBalancerPool#load_shedding}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#load_shedding LoadBalancerPool#load_shedding}

 ---